-The Form W-4VT, Employee’s Withholding Allowance Certificate walks you through how to determine the number of allowances to take.
+The Form W-4VT, Employee’s Withholding Allowance Certificate will guide you through how to determine the number of allowances to take.
 Having your most recent tax return available will help.

 Do I send this completed form in with my Vermont income tax returns?

 No. Do not send this form to the Vermont Department of Taxes.
-Give your completed Form W-4VT to your employer or to your employer’s human resources or payroll department/representative.
+Give your completed Form W-4VT to your employer or to your employer’s human resources or payroll representative.